October 5th 2019

 Nobody was killed but 13 people were injured after a parcel bomb exploded outside a bakery in the French city of Lyon.
 The package was dropped off by the 24 year old suspect a minute before it detonated.
 According to France24, the suspect “had an interest for jihadist thesis and IS's activities”, whilst the New York Times reported he had pledged allegiance to Islamic State.

 September 17th – Milan Stabbing – 0 killed, 1 injured

 A 23 year old migrant from Yemen stabbed an Italian soldier with a pair of scissors in front of the Central Station in Milan (Italy).
 He attempted to flee the scene before being blocked and arrested by assisting officers.
 The motivation surrounding the attack appears complex.
 The perpetrator had shouted “Allah Akhbar” when he was arrested, and later insisted he wanted to reach the paradise of Allah by being killed during his attack.
 However, the attacker later denied any links to jihadist networks and denied being a terrorist.
 There appeared to be little other evidence to support the notion that he did it under terrorist intent.
-Given that he had been sleeping rough for several days it is believed he may have attempted suicide by cop (as suicide is forbidden in Islam) and attacked the soldier for the primary purpose of bringing about his own death.
+Given that he had been sleeping rough for several days it is believed he may have attempted suicide by police (as suicide is forbidden in Islam) and attacked the soldier for the primary purpose of bringing about his own death.